-At Boston University, Professor Joglekar teaches courses related to these themes at undergraduate, graduate and executive levels.
-He has won several awards, including the Broderick Award for Teaching Excellence and the General Electric Award for Team Learning.
-He was a visiting faculty member at the University of Texas in 2006 and is a visiting scholar at the MIT Sloan School of Management in 2013.
+At Boston University’s Questrom School of Business, Professor Joglekar teaches courses related to his research themes at undergraduate, graduate and executive levels.
+He was the founding director of his schools’ online micro-master’s programs in Digital Leadership and Product Management.
+He has offered online Digital Product Management (DPMT) courses through edX.org.
+He also teaches fostering innovative mindset in Questrom’s Online MBA program.
+He has won awards, including the Broderick Award for Teaching Excellence and the General Electric Award for Team Learning.
+He has been a visiting faculty member at MIT Sloan School of Management and at University of Texas, and a visiting fellow at Cambridge Judge Business School, and Copenhagen Business School.

 He is currently a department editor for “Digital Platforms, Innovations, and Transformations (DPIT),” at the Production & Operations Management Journal.
 He has been an editor for Transactions and Management Science.
 His book on complex adaptive systems, The Innovation Butterfly, addresses management of innovation risks and allied analytics opportunities.
 His book Digital Product Management Thinking (DPMT) advocates integration of analytics, business model, coordination and design thinking.